Wars Future? Destinys Child: A Coming U.S.-China Confrontation?by Howard Harrington

 For instance, if China were to maintain growth rates from the past decade, its economy would surpass the U.S. economy by 2008.
 Combine China’s economic and growth statistics with Taiwan’s fully industrialized economy and you would have the world economic power in the 21st century, reflecting perhaps a permanent shift in the world’s gravitational power and delicate balance towards Asia, with China in the driver’s seat.
 It must be fully acknowledged that with a now-diminished Russia, world military power is still in the hands of the U.S. and its European allies.
 However, the enormity of Western economic interests and the depth of their commitments, including provision of capital and military assets to Asian nations, suggests that U.S. political destiny is located ostensibly somewhere in the region as part of its future.

 The reasons why are as follows.
-The 1997-98 Asian crises and subsequent “contagious” devaluation of Thai, Indonesian, South Korean, and Malaysian currencies were assumed to be the result of speculative lending.
+The 1997-98 Asian crisis and subsequent “contagious” devaluation of Thai, Indonesian, South Korean, and Malaysian currencies were assumed to be the result of speculative lending.
 Yet not soon after, and none too unusually, the IMF and other international lending institutions offered new loans to these nations—but with a codicil: that they had to open their economies to foreign ownership.
 Were Western investors happy about these occurrences?
 It’s safe to say that the speculative loans they made to support Asian investors have been bought up at pennies on the dollar.
 These new investments, traded amongst western firms, require time to ripen, and thus will require protection.

 Quite simply, this is because after the further opening-up of these domestically produced Asian assets to foreign ownership, any WTO nation with enough clout and money can enter the bidding competition among nations for them.
 One way to keep newly WTO-sanctioned Chinese investors at bay is through increased economic and political pressure.
 Another is through military pressure on the Chinese economy by instigating a regional arms race.